PhreeMason/instabookology-blog/_posts/im-glad-my-mom-died-by-jennette-mccurdy.md

 ---

 title: "Book Review: \"I'm Glad My Mom Died\" by Jennette McCurdy"
 excerpt: "Have you ever wondered what it's like to be a child actor on a popular TV show?
-The book gives readers an inside look at the challenges Jennette McCurdy faced growing up in the spotlight."
+The book gives readers an inside look at the challenges Jennette McCurdy faced while growing up in the spotlight."
 date: "2023-10-20"
 category: "book-review"
 genres: ['nonfiction', 'memoir']